vellamike/kaggle/README.md

 BD Thoughts:
 ---------------------

+* On the leaderboard: All but 2 teams have made relatively little progress over the baseline.
+For a long time slow but steady was first with ~0.05, and second place was ~0.07.
+Titan dropped suddenly from ~0.07 to 0.05.
+What this means for us: Since we can assume all the top teams are trying hard, there is likely some *significant and unexpected* feature to find.
+We haven't found it yet.

 * Not quite sure which frequencies the HF data represents.
 The action seems to be happening in the bins near the end 3500-4000.
 Perhaps this corresponds to frequencies c.
 50kHz-550kHz, which would fit with the plots on the competition description.
 I don't think this is particularly important.

 * Big devices should show up in the power consumption.
 Small devices with high frequency switching, such as CFLs, should create HF EMI.
 I can't see any means of predicting any remaining devices.